maazmaqsood/Blood-Bank-in-C-/README.md

-# Blood-Bank-in-C-
+# Blood-Bank-in-C#
-Final project for the course Software development.
+ Desktop application for Blood Bank management system in visual Studio using C# programming language.